 - Create a business Facebook page.
-Add your services to your page (when you’re on your FB business page, click “services” in the left-hand column), create a cover image (Canva has free templates), and invite people to like your page and make sure to post regularly!
+Add your services to your page (when you’re on your FB business page, click “services” in the left-hand column), create a cover image (Canva has free templates), and invite people to like your page.
 Note: Be sure to create a business Facebook page.
 A personal FB page won’t cut it.
 Luckily, business pages are easy to set up and look professional!